Genesis X Gran Berlinetta Vision Gran Turismo: History

 In all its forms optimize its aerodynamics, Genesis announced that the Cx of the X Gran Berlinetta is 0.34.
 It is one of four premium models in Genesis' Magma program (+1 with the car's variant).

 Specifications

-The X Gran Berlinetta is powered by a twin-turbocharged 3.3-liter Lambda V6 with electric supercharger technology producing 798 kW, and can reach a top speed of over 400km/h.
+The X Gran Berlinetta is powered by a twin-turbocharged 3.3-liter Lambda V6 with electric supercharger technology producing 798 kW, and can reach a top speed of over 400 km/h.

 The car's dashboard is very simple: only two circular air vents on a thin dashboard and a futuristic steering wheel make up its cockpit.
 The car stands out with a large shield-shaped grille and front and rear lights with double lines of LED lights extending to the fenders.
 It has a large air intake on each front fender.